leoleoleonid/performanceTask/README.md

 using workerThreads with 2 queues (1 for reading and one for parsing) with concurrency = 2 for both
 Total time: 24764ms.

+parse by chunks with fs.read (sync forEach and split) with concurrency = 2
+Total time: 11835ms.